pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

 ### Login

 -   Run `m365 login`
--   Copy the Login Code, click on the link
+-   Copy the Login Code, select  the link
 -   Paste the Login Code
 -   Select the user you want to log in with from the list
 -   Return to your shell window